 Myron Armijo, 2007, Santa Ana Pueblo

-Myron is the Governor of Santa Ana Pueblo, and also serves as the Tribal Liaison for the Office of the State Engineer of New Mexico.
+Myron is a former Governor of Santa Ana Pueblo, and currently serves as the Tribal Liaison for the Office of the State Engineer of New Mexico.
 He provides us with his perspective as a tribal leader.

-Susanne retired from the Office of the State Engineer in 2009.
-She was formerly the head of the Active Water Resource Management regulations project for that office.
+Susanne currently contracts with the Office of the State Engineer.
+Previously, she retired from a full‐time position with the Office of the State Engineer, where she headed the Active Water Resource Management regulations project for that office.
 She brings with her expertise in water law and water issues.

 Donna is a Botanist/Ethnobotanist consultant to Indigenous organizations and communities.
 She was a key designer of the Smithsonian's National Museum of the American Indian and was a member of U.S. Fish and Wildlife Service Recovery Team for Endangered Plant Species.
 She brings to the board her wide experience working on indigenous justice issues.

 Renee Ingold, 2001, Cerrillos